Silverbullet069/til/d2/d2-cheatsheet.md

 }

 poll the people -> results

-results -> unfavorable -> poll the people
+results -> unfavorable -> poll the people results -> favorable -> will of the people

-results -> favorable -> will of the people
+# NOTE: make a legend using positions and dimensions
 legend: {
   near: bottom-center

   color1: foo {
     shape: text
     style.font-color: green
   }

   color2: bar {
     shape: text
     style.font-color: red
   }
 }